What Hair Elasticity Is And Why It Matters

 When I think about hair elasticity, I think about hair that can be manipulated without a high risk of damage.
 As I think about it, when I was younger, my hair had poor elasticity.
 At the time, I was putting a relaxer on my hair every six weeks.

 This was awful for my hair and caused more damage than I realized.
-When my mother and I decided to no longer to perm my hair, my hair had to transition from relaxed hair to natural hair.
+When my mother and I decided to no longer to perm my hair, my hair had to transition from relaxed hair (Check out this article: what is relaxed hair) to natural hair.
 The process caused my hair to have even poorer elasticity.

 My breakage had increased, and every time I tried a new hairstyle, it got worse.
 I didn’t know what to do!
 Eventually, I started researching what was going on.
 At such a young age, I didn’t know what hair elasticity was or how it can be affected by different things.